codewars/blog/content/2021/2021-01-21_updates-from-the-past-year/index.md

 ## Refactoring and performance improvements

-As mentioned above, we've been mostly focused on the technical issues for the past few years.
-We're relieved that _most_ of the critical issues have been resolved and the performance have improved significantly.
+As mentioned above, we've been mostly focused on technical debut issues for the past few years.
+We're relieved that _most_ of the critical issues have been resolved and the site's performance has improved significantly.
 In short, it's now at least 10 times faster on average compared to 2018 with less servers and much more traffic.
 Thank you for your patience and support if you had experienced the worst days and stayed with us.

 ## Community moderation team

 The Codewars community needed moderation for a long time, but it was difficult because we only have one developer/admin.
-We wanted to delegate various tasks to a team of trusted users, but all the technical issues got in the way...
+We wanted to delegate various tasks to a team of trusted users, but all the technical debt issues got in the way...

 We're excited to introduce [the community moderation team](https://docs.codewars.com/community/moderation/#moderators)!
 They have access to a variety of tools to manage content, handle problematic users, support users, and perform other moderation tasks.